Searching with the Locator

 tools/*main.cpp.
 Filters locating class and function definitions also accept namespaces, such as

-For example, to create a new file and open it in the editor, type
+To create a new file and open it in the editor, type

 - Going to a line and column in the current file (